-Applicants are required to submit the following documents: (1) completed application for admission, which can be found online at usc.edu/admission/graduate; (2) statement of purpose; (3) a writing sample; (4) official transcripts from all schools previously attended; (5) two letters of recommendation; and (6) results of the GRE General Test.
+Applicants are required to submit the following documents: (1) completed application for admission, which can be found online at usc.edu/admission/graduate; (2) statement of purpose; (3) a writing sample; (4) official transcripts from all schools previously attended; and (5) two letters of recommendation.
 International students must submit TOEFL scores with a minimum score of 100 on the Internetbased examination, or an IELTS score of 7.

 The statement of purpose should be uploaded into the online application.
 This statement should: (1) describe the student’s motivation, field of interest and career goals; and (2) identify potential projects that the student might pursue for the master’s thesis project.